vyfor/cord.nvim/.github/wiki/FAQ.md

 ## ❓ FAQ

-**Got questions?
-We've got answers!**  Here are some common questions about cord.nvim that nobody asked, yet we answered anyway.
+Here are some common questions about cord.nvim that nobody asked, yet we answered anyway.
 If you don't find your answer here or in the [Troubleshooting Guide](./Troubleshooting.md), don't hesitate to ask in our [Discord community](https://discord.gg/q9rC4bjCHv) or [GitHub Discussions](https://github.com/vyfor/cord.nvim/discussions)!

 > ### Q: What is the minimum required version of Neovim?